jeremyw189/cordova-plugin-app-launcher/README.md

 cordova-plugin-map-launcher
 ===========================
+This Cordova plugin has major modification from [@nchutchind](https://github.com/nchutchind) version.
+Please use his version.
 Simple Cordova plugin to see if other apps are installed and launch them.
 This is a fork of Nicholas Hutchind's cordova-plugin-app-launcher.
 This fork has been greatly modified to launch an android aar library activity.
 Also extensive custom modification for IOS to launch ARCGIS map service.